aytacg26/ruler_of_the_world/README.md

 		35- Egypt (1.37 GW)

 ## Calculation Example :
-If a player has the China, United States, India and Spain Cards, and also Renewable Wind Energy Card, total Wind Energy of the player will be  434.7 GW, on the other hand WTSPC is 733.2 GW and hence EM35 multiplier of the player will be 0.59, the additional point for the Energy Power of the player will be 0.59 x 10 = 5.9 points and total point will be **Technology Power Card Multiplier x 12point + 5point + 5.9points**
+If a player has the China, United States, India, and Spain Cards, and also Renewable Wind Energy Card, the total Wind Energy of the player will be  434.7 GW, on the other hand, WTSPC is 733.2 GW and hence EM35 multiplier of the player will be 0.59, the additional point for the Energy Power of the player will be 0.59 x 10 = 5.9 points and total point will be **Technology Power Card Multiplier x 12point + 5point + 5.9points**

 #### 2.1.2 Renewable Solar Energy Card (Base Point : 8 Points)

-a. if it is collected with Technology  Power Card it will have multiplier x 12 points + 8 points
+a. if it is collected with Technology  Power Card it will have a multiplier x 12 points + 8 points
 b.
-This will have EM35 x 10  points, if the player has countries which has more solar energy capacity and included into the EM35 List of Renewable Solar Energy Card.
+This will have EM35 x 10  points if the player has countries that have more solar energy capacity and are included in the EM35 List of Renewable Solar Energy Card.

 if a player does not have any Renewable Solar Energy Card, the point will be zero from Renewable Solar Energy, only one Renewable Solar Energy Card will be published (1 Card 1 Copy).
-That means, only one players will have points from Renewable Solar Energy Card.
+That means, only one player will have points from Renewable Solar Energy Card.

-		First 35 Countries that has more Renewable Solar Energy Capacity : EM35 List
+		First 35 Countries that have more Renewable Solar Energy Capacity : EM35 List

 		1- China (254.3 GW)
 		2- United States (75 GW)